Eremochloa ophiuroides: Cultivation

-Centipedegrass is a low maintenance grass.
-It requires infrequent mowing.
+Centipedegrass is a low maintenance grass as it requires infrequent mowing and has low fertilization requirements.
 Centipedegrass has medium shade tolerance and limited traffic tolerance.

 It is shallow rooted and has poor drought tolerance.
 Centipedegrass survives in mild climates without several hard freezes.
 With light freezes it will turn brown but recover and re-green as the temperature rises.
 It does well in sandy and acidic soils.
-Centipede grass has low fertilization requirements.